crabdul/the-peoples-game/site/content/articles/making-sense.md

 <br />

 Having resigned from the Situationist International, Jorn wanted to develop the “science” of situations in more playful directions, more open to the contributions of physics and mathematics, alongside those of the traditional revolutionary movement.
-As a proponent for left-wing communism, disillusioned by the statist capitulations of the communist movement, Jorn used triolectics to reimagine relations between individual and collective in a way that kept such categorisations open and in situational flux.
+As a proponent for left-wing communism, disillusioned by the statist capitulations of the communist movement, Jorn used triolectics to reimagine relations between individual and collective in a way that kept such categorisations open and in situational flux (23).

 <br />